talkspirit/bot-demo/README.md

 {
     public function reply(Message $message): Message
     {
+        // Create the appropriate response to the $message->input request and
-        // Here you should put your response into the $message->output attribute.
+        // then put it into the $message->output attribute.
     }
 }
 ```